Rob Tejeda: Cleveland Indians

 On January 3, 2012, Tejeda signed a minor league contract with the Cleveland Indians.
 He also received an invitation to spring training.
 Tejeda was released by the Indians' organization on May 16, 2012.

-Mexican League
+Rojos del Águila de Veracruz

-On July 4, 2013, Tejeda signed with the Rojos del Águila de Veracruz of the Mexican League.
+On July 6, 2013, Tejeda signed with the Rojos del Águila de Veracruz of the Mexican League.
+He was released on August 8.
+He made 5 starts throwing 27.2 innings going 1-0 with a 5.86 ERA and 19 strikeouts.

-Independent leagues
+Joplin Blasters

-Tejada signed with the Joplin Blasters of the American Association of Independent Professional Baseball.
+On May 3, 2015, Tejada signed with the Joplin Blasters of the American Association of Independent Professional Baseball after sitting out the 2014 season.
+He was released on July 18.
+He made 6 starts throwing 28.1 innings struggling horribly going 1-2 with a 9.21 ERA and 16 strikeouts.